-Tom and Small by Clara Vulliamy: Hopefully you can find a copy of Tom and Small in your local library, we’ve had our copy since my daughter was two and it’s still a favourite!
+Tom and Small by Clara Vulliamy: Hopefully you can find a copy of Tom and Small in your local library, sadly it’s out of print now.
+We’ve had our copy since my daughter was two and it’s still a favourite!
 Most of the story takes place during the night before Tom’s first day of school and reassures him that going to a new school will be a positive experience.
 Tom’s first day includes many traditional activities that take place in an early years classroom and he has so much fun that he can’t wait to go back again!

 And the first day of school is here…

 Spot Goes To School by Eric Hill: This is a very simple story that is also suitable for those who may be starting nursery or preschool.
 Eric Hill’s famous character goes through several emotions on his first day but by the end of the story he has convinced us that he likes school!

 Lucky Wish Mouse Starting School by Clara Vulliamy: This was (and still is) my daughter’s favourite story about a first day at a new school.
 It addresses small children’s fears and worries in a humorous way and includes one of the most fun and original classroom spreads that we have seen in a picture book.